tsimpiris/weather_api_scraper/README.md

 1.0.0

 ### Overview
-A CLI application that scrapes weather data from WeatherAPI.com developed as an API consumption demonstration
+A CLI application that scrapes weather data from WeatherAPI.com, developed as an API consumption demonstration, and stores it to the given postgres database/table.

 ### Developer
 Ioannis Tsimpiris